Are Trendy Investments a Bad Idea?

 5. Invest in the boring.

-At the end of the day, you’re good ol’ fashioned stocks and bonds have a proven track record of helping everyday people achieve their financial goals.
+At the end of the day, your good ol’ fashioned stocks and bonds have a proven track record of helping everyday people achieve their financial goals.
 Stocks are tied to the value of a company and its ability to generate revenue now and into the future.
 Between innovation and inflation, we can lay our hat on the fact that stocks will appreciate over the long term.
 It’s measurable.
-Cryptocurrency and NFTs are more speculative today.
-Atypical factors can affect the price of these assets, making them difficult to forecast over the long term (please refer to Elon Musk’s SNL appearance).

-If you’re investing in cryptocurrency, NFTs, or another alternative asset, do so with care and attention.
+If you’re investing in cryptocurrency, NFTs, or another alternative asset that is currently “trending”, do so with care and attention.
 Please ensure that your financial goals are clear and you completely understand the downside risk.
 Digital asset classes are still struggling with a lack of regulation and oversight.
 It is still a mystery what the long-term tax implications will be when these investments become more and more mainstream.

 The Bottom Line of Trendy Investment Selection

-If you don’t understand what you’re invested in, you need to work with a planner who can break down complex concepts to a level that makes you feel comfortable with your investments and overall financial plan.
-A financial planner will be able to guide you in determining what to invest in and how much to invest.
-And most importantly, a financial planner will help you stay on track as you work towards achieving your financial goals.
+If you don’t understand what you are invested in, consider working with a financial advisor who can break down complex concepts to a level that makes you feel comfortable with your investments.
+An advisor will be able to guide you in determining what to invest in, how much to invest, and help you stay on track as you work towards achieving your financial goals.